turunenv/ohtu-s23-miniprojekti/README.md

 ```
 Currently the only supported source type is book.
 If you type ***cancel*** before a reference is added, you can cancel adding a reference and return to the starting menu.
-The required information are for a book are:
+The required information for a book are:

-- Ref_key of the book
+- Reference key
-- Author of the book
+- Author
-- Title of the book
+- Title
-- Year of the book
+- Year
-- Publisher of the book
+- Publisher

 Once a reference is successfully added, the app will print:
 ```